datastaxdevs/workshop-streaming-game/README.md

 ## Objectives
 * Understand the architecture of a streaming-based application
 * Learn how Apache Pulsar works
+* See the interplay between streaming and persistent storage (a.k.a. database)
 * Learn about Websockets on client- and server-side
 * Understand how a FastAPI server can bridge Pulsar topics and WebSockets
 * Understand the structure of a Websocket React.js application